embrake/Aquilify/README.md

 * [`markupsafe`][markupsafe] - Required for `Jinja2` and `CSRF` support.

 You can install all of these with `pip3 install aquilify[full]`.

+## Credits
+This project uses code adapted from the Starlette framework.

 <p align="center"><i>Aquilify is <a href="https://github.com/embrake/aquilify/blob/master/LICENSE">BSD licensed</a> code.<br/>Designed & crafted with care.</i></br>&mdash; ⭐️ &mdash;</p>